laserlemon/rspec-wait/README.md

 ### Matchers

-RSpec::Wait ties into RSpec's internals so it can take full advantage of any matcher that you would use with RSpec's own `expect` method.
+RSpec::Wait ties into RSpec's internals so it can take full advantage of any non-block matcher that you would use with RSpec's own `expect` method.

 ## Who wrote RSpec::Wait?